dongyado/dongyado.github.io/README.md

-A blog based on jekyll and github pages.
+A personal blog
 =====

 ###
-- A place to write some words.
+- A place to write thoughts and development skills.
+- Based on jekyll and github pages.

+If you like the theme of this blog, just use it.